jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 Let me explain.

 Right now many in Gen Z are hoping to buy a car and own a home.
 Scores of retirees are hoping they will have the healthcare they need to live comfortable retirements.
 Workers need more money, bosses need better workers.
-Conservatives worry about traditional values in a changing world, while Progressives exhaust themselves defending social changes.
+Conservatives constantly worry about traditional values, while Progressives exhaust themselves defending social changes.
 Technologists are bored using the technology of the future to make the toys of today.
 Wise people are worrying when our many debt bubbles might burst.

 There is a long list of people in need and seeking answers.
 There are countless talking points on social media vying for our attention.
 If this massive amount of political content had answers, they would have been found by now.

-Well-meaning influencers and analysts cannot find solutions, because in truth, each is rooted in biological identities that do not account for the technological ecosystem we live in, and therefore are applying biological thinking to technological problems.
+Well-meaning influencers and analysts cannot find solutions, because in truth, each is rooted in biological identities and ideologies that do not account for the modern technological ecosystem we live in.

 To overcome our challenges requires us to uncover natural laws and finally see what modern human life truly is.